- Clinical science

-- Consumption of food containing gluten → tissue transglutaminase is released; → modifies gliadin from gluten proteins → pathogenic T cells react to and are activated by modified gliadin → mediate chronic intestinal inflammation → epithelial damage resulting in villous atrophy; , crypt hyperplasia; , and loss of brush border → impaired resorption of nutrients in the small intestine → malabsorption symptoms
+- Consumption of food containing gluten → tissue transglutaminase is released → modifies gliadin; from gluten proteins → pathogenic T cells react ; to and are activated by modified gliadin → mediate chronic intestinal inflammation → epithelial damage resulting in villous atrophy, crypt hyperplasia; , and loss of brush border → impaired resorption of nutrients in the small intestine (especially in the distal duodenum and proximal jejunum) → malabsorption symptoms

 - Chronic or recurring diarrhea: steatorrhea

 Extraintestinal symptoms and associations

 - symptoms: fatigue, weight loss, , , osteoporosis, hypocalcemia

 - In children: failure to thrive, growth failure, delayed puberty